YagoLopez/gig-address-book/README.md

 ## Features

 - **Progressive Web Application** with offline capabilities enabled by a service worker.
 The service worker writes files to the *browser cache storage*.
-  - The cache can be showed at: Menu → More Tools → Developer Tools → Application Tab → Cache → Cache Storage
+  - In Chrome, the cache can be showed at: Menu → More Tools → Developer Tools → Application Tab → Cache → Cache Storage
   - Visit the page and then **reload** it to write the files to the cache.
   - Add an app icon to desktop/home screen from: Menu → More Tools → Developer Tools → Create Shorcut.
   - Disconnect from network